View the page content by selecting any of the links below

-When you submit the correction file and mark this as your final set of corrections, CATS recognizes that a correction file have been uploaded.
+When you submit the correction file and mark this as your final set of corrections, CATS recognizes that a correction file has been uploaded.
 It is not able to review or note the number of corrections listed in the file.
 If you look at the bottom of the email, you will see that it says "Correction file has been uploaded."
 This means that the production editor has received your corrections.
 The email you receive will also have been sent to the production editor automatically as soon as you click "Submit" in CATS.

 I have a problem with the Author Publishing Agreement.
 What should I do?

 I have returned my Author Publishing Agreement and my corrections.
 What happens next?